 Last, but not least, we add Heath milk chocolate English Toffee Baking bits on top of the whipped cream frosting.

-These baking bits make the perfect finishing touch for these Heath Bar Cookies!
+These baking bits make the perfect topping for these Heath Bar Cookies!

 Process shots of heath bar cookies-- images of the frosting being pipped onto the cookies and the heath toffee bits being sprinkled on top

 • Don’t skip or shorten the chilling time.
-Not only does the dough become more flavorful as it sits, but the chill time is also important for the texture and structure of these Heath Bar Cookies.
-The chilling time ensures these cookies bake up nice and thick instead of spreading too much.
+The longer the dough sits, the tastier it gets, and chilling it helps with the texture and shape of these Heath Bar Cookies.
+Chilling makes sure the cookies bake thick and don’t spread out too much.

 Up-close overhead image of Heath Bar Cookies